-- Phase 1: March 2005 to February 2008;
+- Phase 1: March 2005 to February 2008; Completed and this document is the review of the first phase.

 - Phase 2: March 2008 to February 2011;

 - Phase 3: March 2011 to February 2015.

 The broad principle of this phased approach is to initiate actions with rapid returns during the early phases.
 However, it is likely that interventions such as technical standards will also be addressed at an early stage to enable the long-term benefits to be maximised.